valkey-io/valkey-doc/topics/search-data-formats.md

 - `NOSTEM` (per-field): Disables stemming for a specific text field.
 - `MINSTEMSIZE <size>` (schema-level): Words shorter than this length are not stemmed.
 The default is 4.

 When stemming is enabled, the original word (not the stemmed form) is stored in the index.
-The stem mapping is recorded separately so that a search for a stemmed root expands to match all words that share that root.
+The stem mapping is recorded separately so that a search on a term expands to match all terms that share the same stem, as well as the stem itself.

 ## Text Ingestion Examples